MarkEdmondson1234/searchConsoleR/README.md

 See a very bare bones example here: https://mark.shinyapps.io/searchConsoleRDemo/

+By default the package will remember the authentication details

 ## Function list

 * search_analytics() - download Google SEO data into an R dataframe.